-Which is the best London airport for me?
+What's the best London airport for me to use?

 BEN STANSALL/AFP/AFP/Getty Images

-City Airport is small, with a handful of restaurants and lounges.
-However, the relative lack of flights taking off and landing mean that it rarely feels crowded.
+City Airport is small, with a handful of restaurants and lounges and a more of a "business traveler" than "vacation" vibe.
+The relative lack of flights taking off and landing mean that it rarely feels crowded.
 Its dinky size also means that it's a short walk from the DLR station to arrivals and departures.

 6. Southend (SEN)